-Are you aware of MSP full form?
-The actual full form of MSP is “Minimum Support Price”
+Are you aware of MSP and its full form?
+The actual full form of MSP is “Minimum Support Price“

 What is MSP?
 What is the use of MSP in agriculture?

 MSP: Minimum Support Price is the price fixed by the government to protect the producers- farmers against the excessive price falls during production years.
-MSP is the way of protecting the farmers from the uncertainties of the market as well as of natural kind in India.
+MSP is a way of protecting the farmers from the uncertainties of the market as well as of the natural kind in India.

 The MSP has become a major talking point after the farmer’s protests reached the National Capital.